flounderK/BinClipper/README.md

             ^^^ Replace a qword (8 bytes) 15 bytes into the file with 0x4444444444444444
         binclipper.py infile.bin -p search hex:deadbeef
             ^^^ Search for and print offsets of all instances of \xde\xad\xbe\xef (big endian) in the binary
 ```

 ### Planned features for the future
- - basic pattern matching for replacements - nothing fancy, but probably a combination of the `search` and `replace` modes
  - specific output mode and additional features for editing values in the procfs file system
  - command chains - pass in a json file with a list of arguments to use for multiple replacements to make a static chain of modifications less tedious to use